 There is at this time just one bus per day operating between Plovdiv and Bansko.
 The Plovdiv Bansko bus leaves from the Plovdiv South Bus Station (Rodopi), which is close to the South (Yug/Zug) Bus Station and also very close to the Plovdiv train station.

 The bus leaves Plovdiv for Bansko at 14:10.
 The bus takes 3.5 hours.
 It goes at the same time every day, and the cost of the ticket from Plovdiv to Bansko on the bus is 13-15 leva.

 Where Are The Bansko Bus and Train Stations

 The Bansko bus station is at the bottom of the town.
 It is 3 minutes from the train station.
 Everywhere you might want to go in Bansko is uphill from both the bus and the train station.
 Bansko taxis are expensive compared to Plovdiv.
 A taxi from the bus station to the Gondola area will cost around 8-10 leva.
 It takes 25-30 minutes to walk and it’s a steady uphill.
 The bus and train station are open year-round as Bansko is an all-season town.

 How to Go from Plovdiv to Bansko by Train

 This is a fabulous route.
 If you have an extra half day to spare.
 First, you take a train from Plovdiv to Septembri (sometimes spelled Septemvri).
 You can buy a ticket in Plovdiv all the way to Bansko.

 Then you switch lines and transfer onto the narrow gauge railway from Septemvri to Dobrinishte.
 Bansko is the second to last stop on the line.

-You have two options on train times – either starting early in the morning or early afternoon.
+You have two options for train times – either starting early in the morning or early afternoon.
 Timetables can be found on the Bulgarian Train website and they’re here for your convenience.

 The Plovdiv to Bansko train ticket costs 9.65 Bulgarian leva.
 The route is 172 kilometers (106 miles) and the route takes nearly 6 hours.
 The narrow gauge train is a glorious if slow ride.